citp/privacy-policy-historical/a/an/ani/animeholics.org.md

-> *The following text is extracted and transformed from the animeholics.org privacy policy that was archived on 2013-08-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130826095221id_/http%3A//animeholics.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the animeholics.org privacy policy that was archived on 2014-06-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140618014009id_/http%3A//animeholics.org/privacy-policy) for the most accurate reproduction.*

-# » Privacy Policy Anime Holics Organization
+# Privacy Policy | AHO Streaming

+Anime Holics Organization is committed to protecting your online privacy while providing you with the most useful and enjoyable Web experience possible.

 ## How we collect and use personal information